KNF membraan gaspompen transporteren of comprimeren gassen en dampen en genereren een vacuüm zonder de me...

 After about 10 years of building and testing their airplane, the “Correcaminos” (Roadrunner), the two pilots were ready for their big adventure.
 In 2022, they took off from Ushuaia, Argentina, one of the most southern towns in the world.
 For carbon dioxide and black carbon measurement, the two friends fitted a Magee Scientific Aethalometer AE43 behind their seats.
 This black carbon monitor was fed air samples via a pitot tube in the wing, enabling measurements during the flight at 2,500 m altitude.
 In the Aethalometer, a KNF N 86 diaphragm pump delivered the air samples to the measuring device.

-Following more than one month of flight, crossing most of the American countries, the pilots landed in Alaska from where they returned to Patagonia overflying many remarkable landscapes and points of interest.
+After over one month of flight, crossing most of the American countries, the pilots landed in Alaska from where they returned to Patagonia overflying many remarkable landscapes and points of interest.
 The collected data are open to the scientific community and have been handed over to the National University of Patagonia and Argentinian National Weather Service, where it is currently analyzed.
 They collaborate with the Slovenian manufacturer Magee Scientific/Aerosol to create scientific reports, nurturing the global availability of climate data.
 With these activities, the non-profit initiative is the first to conduct carbon dioxide and black carbon measurement along the route from Patagonia to Alaska.

 Black Carbon – Problematic in Many Ways

 Black carbon, also known as soot, is the product of incompletely burned carbonaceous material.
 Sources can be natural like forest fires but can also be caused by deliberate combustion of fossil fuels like coal, diesel, gasoline, or natural gas.
 Suspended in the air in the form of aerosol particles, black carbon has negative effects on the global climate and human health.